temnoregg/hostel/readme.txt

 - Fixed bug with pending status when manually marking booking as paid
 - Fixed JS validation error on the [wphostel-list] shortcode
 - Fixed problem with overlapping the "to" day when booking and showing availability
+- Fixed issues with unavailable dates: when date is unavailable, all beds should be considered unavailable

 = Version 0.5.9 =